 A presentation of topics not included in the regular offering of the school.
 May be repeated for a maximum of 6 semester hours.

 COMM 5301 - Special Projects in Speech Communication (1-3)

 This course is co-listed with COMM 4300.
 May be repeated for a maximum of 6 semester hours.
 Prerequisite(s): Consent.

-COMM 5320 - Social Influence (3)
+COMM 5320 - Influence in Society (3)